 - Perform community outreach as required.

 - Participate in clinical staffing on clientele with treatment team on a weekly basis.

-- Must adhere to confidentiality laws, regulations, and policies as related to all client information, including HIPAA and 42 C.F.R.
+- Must adhere to confidentiality laws, regulations, and policies as related to all client information.

 - Must keep all licensures current, and continuously upgrade professional skills.

-- Strong belief in family centered practice and ability to provide services or refer to services that assist/enrich people in recovery and their family members.
-Ability to work with diverse populations and cultural backgrounds
+- Strong belief in family centered practice and ability to provide services or refer to services that assist/enrich the recoveree and recoverees’ family members.
+Ability to work with diverse populations and cultural backgrounds.

-- This position answers to the Chief Clinical Officer.
+- This position answers to the Chief clinical Officer and/or clinical supervisor.